• azerbaijan.travel

 Popular Regions

-The most visited regions by Israelis in Azerbaijan are Gabala, Guba, Gusar, Gobustan and Naftalan.
+The most visited regions by Israelis in Azerbaijan are Baku, Gabala, Guba, Gusar, Ismayilli, Shaki and Naftalan.

 Tourist Preferences and Interests